Kayla joined WTVA in 2018.

-Kayla is a reporter for WTVA from Brandon, Mississippi.
-She is a recent honors graduate of Jacksonville State University where she was a two-sport athlete.
+She was an honor graduate at Jacksonville State University in Alabama where she was a two-sport athlete.

-Kayla also was the host of JSU's most well-known campus radio show "Kayla Corine at 10," which is also an iTunes podcast.
+Kayla was also the host of JSU's most well-known campus radio show "Kayla Corine at 10."

 On the show, she talked about various topics ranging from entertainment, current events, politics and even interviewed many well-known celebrities.